vedph/cadmus_doc/core/seeding.md

 For instance, consider these part's IDs:

-- `typeId`: `net.fusisoft.token-text-layer`
+- `typeId`: `it.vedph.token-text-layer`
-- `roleId`: `fr.net.fusisoft.comment`
+- `roleId`: `fr.it.vedph.comment`

 This is a text layer part for comment fragments.
 The comment fragment ID is given by the `roleId`.
-Should this have a role, like e.g. `fr.net.fusisoft.comment:scholarly`, the role and its colon prefix would be ignored for the sake of instantiating the seeder.
+Should this have a role, like e.g. `fr.it.vedph.comment:scholarly`, the role and its colon prefix would be ignored for the sake of instantiating the seeder.

 Fragment seeders requiring parameters can have them specified in the `options` property in the configuration.
 This property has a free schema, fit to each seeder's task and fragment.
 Note that if required options are not supplied, or are invalid, the seeder will return `null` and thus no fragment will be added.